aau-network-security/HosTaGe/NOTES.md

 Solution: Use SDK 19.1.0

 ## API key
-Description: Ensure the correct API key and save both debug and release SHA- fingeprint
+Description: Ensure the correct API key and save both debug and release SHA- fingerprint